Elevator Pitch Contest

 The contest has three elements:

-I. The first is four Wednesday mini-seminars to help students prepare for the contest.
+I. Mini-seminars to help students prepare for the contest.

 III.
-Finalists will present their new ventures to a panel of community entrepreneurs and investors, answer questions and receive live advice and mentoring feedback.
+Finals: The top entrants will present their new ventures to a panel of community entrepreneurs and investors, answer questions and receive live advice and mentoring feedback.
 Presentations will be 20 minutes.
 The experience will be like Shark Tank, but with really nice people.
 Presentations will be March 30, 2019.

 Win A Cash Prize!

 1st Place = $2,500

 2nd Place = 2 $1,000 prizes